January 23rd 2022

-Inspired by medical technology, hyaluronic microneedling eye patches plump skin in a way that a serum can’t.
+Inspired by medical technology, hyaluronic microneedling patches hydrate skin in a way that a serum can’t.
 Here’s how…

 First off, they’re not the big pointy needles you’re imagining.
-Microneedling eye patches use self-dissolving micro cones to enhance the penetration of plumping, moisturising hyaluronic acid, often alongside other beneficial skincare ingredients.
+Microneedling patches use self-dissolving micro cones made of pure skincare to enhance the penetration of plumping, moisturising hyaluronic acid, often alongside other beneficial skincare ingredients.
+At 111Skin the cones go to a depth of 0.3mm which is equivalent to an at-home-micro needling roller.
 Hyaluronic acid is the main player as it’s so effective for instantly hydrating and smoothing the thin, generally drier eye area, but as hyaluronic acid is a large molecule, it’s often not readily taken up by the skin.
-Diffusing the dose deeper into the skin results in improved moisture retention, plus the fact that microneedling patches are designed to be worn overnight allows hyaluronic acid to fully absorb while avoiding further external water loss.
-Double smarts.
+Diffusing the dose deeper into the skin results in improved moisture retention.

 What do they feel like?

-I’ve been through several packets of Vichy Liftactiv Micro Hyalu Patches, £20, and can report that they’re a little prickly on application, but the sensation subsides after a few minutes.
-They feel quite tight and thick on the skin - I would liken them to the feeling of wearing tiny Spanx around your eyes as they suck everything in and ‘freeze’ your under eye area.
+I’ve been through several packets of Vichy Liftactiv Micro Hyalu Patches, £28, and can report that they’re a little prickly on application, but the sensation subsides after a few minutes.
+They feel quite tight and thick on the skin - I would liken them to the feeling of wearing tiny Spanx around your eyes as they suck everything in and ‘freeze’ your under-eye area.
 It’s not uncomfortable per se, but you definitely know they’re there.
-This adherence does ensure that they don’t slip off when worn overnight, and once peeled off in the morning post-work Christmas party, there was minimal evidence of my five hours’ of sleep and 29 glasses of prosecco